GJohannes/Ts3Application/README.md

 A web server which runs on port 80 (HTTP-default) /  443 (HTTPS-Default).

 1. Ajax 4.1:
-    1. Full UTF-8 Ssupport in backend + frontend
+    1. Full UTF-8 Support in backend + frontend
 1. Ajax:
     1. Sending messages to the server global chat is now password protected
     1. Showing how many people are on the server in the last 24 hours